 - It is preferable to get a hard-bound copy of The Secret Doctrine via the Theosophical Society at Adyar.
 However, if you would like an electronic edition then you may access it here.
 We recommend that you buy the full original text of the books as opposed to abridgements.
 If HPB had intended her books to be shorter, she would have made them shorter.

 - For those unfamiliar with HPB’s style of writing we suggest that you start off with her simplest work – The Key to Theosophy.
 You can find an electronic copy of the book here.
 The book is available via the Theosophical Society.

-- HPB uses a lot of Sanskrit through her writings (which most would be unfamiliar with).
+- HPB uses a lot of Sanskrit terms through her writings (which most would be unfamiliar with).
 It is helpful to use HPB’s Theosophical Glossary (1892) as a reference whenever you get stuck.
 However, the book is out of print but you will find an online edition here.